 Residents, relatives, facility staff, public agencies or any person or group interested in resident well-being may contact the Ombudsman.
 There is no cost.

-It is our goal to serve our clients with excellence and we want to hear from you about your experience with the Department.
+It is our goal to serve our clients with excellence and we want to hear from you about your experience with the Division.
 Your feedback will enable us to continue to enhance our services and better respond to your needs.